kailinc/chat-app/README.md

 ## Why AJAX Sucks with Real Time Data

 You have to keep sending GET AJAX request to the server to see if there is new information.
 You can set a timer to send an AJAX request, but that would not be scalable.
 The design of AJAX request is not suited for real time data dependent application.

 ## Tools out there for Web Sockets

+- Socket.io
+- WS
+- uWebSockets
+- Total.js

 ## Resources

 Chat APP From The Net Ninja:
 https://www.youtube.com/playlist?list=PL4cUxeGkcC9i4V-_ZVwLmOusj8YAUhj_9

 WebSockets MDN